 My family members often joke that my baby Levi eats more than my toddler Myles and I usually laugh with them, but I know deep down that it’s the truth.
 When Myles was Levi’s age he ate so much and was willing to try anything.
 He wasn’t picky, explored different textures, and was willing to give everything a shot.
 Once he hit toddlerhood, things started to change.
-My little guy who used to love all type of fruits and veggies wanted to live on just crackers and smoothies.
+My little guy who used to love all types of fruits and veggies wanted to live on just crackers and smoothies.
 He started getting picky and didn’t care to sit down to enjoy a meal.
-When he does sit to down to eat, he usually only eats a small amount before he tells me that he’s done.
+When he does sit down to eat, he usually only eats a small amount before he tells me that he’s done.
 Here today to tell you that this is normal.
 Is it frustrating at times?
 Absolutely…but normal.

 This post may contain affiliate links.
 If you shop with one of our links we may earn small a commission.